QuantEcon/lecture-python.myst/_sources/wald_friedman.md

     return h_new
 ```

-To solve the model, we will iterate using `Q` to find the fixed point
+To solve the key functional equation, we will iterate using `Q` to find the fixed point

 ```{code-cell} ipython3
 @jit(nopython=True)